Juror Orientation Video

 - If you have had a name and/or address change or if something on your summons is incorrect or omitted, please complete a Name and/or Address Change form that is located on the forms’ table.
 Please place it in the locked, black box on the table and your information will be updated in our system.
 The box is labeled Name and/or Address Change Forms.

-- There is an Exit Questionnaire available on the website and on the computers in the Business Center.
+- There is an Exit Questionnaire available on the website.
 You may also access it from your smart phone, for those of you who have one.
+If we have your email address on file, it will automatically be sent to you once your payment has been processed.
 It is designed to give us feedback on your jury service experience.
 We welcome and encourage your opinions, comments, and suggestions, especially pertaining to the website.
 If you choose to complete one, and we really hope you do, please do so after you have completed your service.

 I need to make sure that each of you is legally qualified to serve as a juror.
 You must: